irkode/irkode/_posts/2022-05-15-manjaro-xfce-resize-border.md

 # Disclaimer
 {: .no_toc }

-Be vigliant about your configuration - blindly copy paste -- most of the time -- is a bad idea.
+Be vigilant about your configuration - blindly copy paste -- most of the time -- is a bad idea.

 Provided as is - no warranty, no guarantee - It may break your system or not.

 # Introduction

+Often asked in the [Manjaro forum] and eg. answered in [this thread][1].

 The simple workaround is to use some keyboard shortcuts:
 * [alt]+[f8] and just drag the mouse.